ahs2202/ouro-tools/README.md

 ---------------

-Scarab-Count was developed by Hyunsu An at Gwangju Institute of Science and Technology under the supervision of Professor JiHwan Park.
+Ouro-Tools was developed by Hyunsu An and Chaemin Lim at Gwangju Institute of Science and Technology under the supervision of Professor Jihwan Park.

-© 2022 Functional Genomics Lab, Gwangju Institute of Science and Technology
+© 2024 Functional Genomics Lab, Gwangju Institute of Science and Technology